Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Marine Corps Air Station New River is located 4 miles south of downtown Jacksonville on Hwy 17, in Onslow County, North Carolina.

-Jacksonville is predominately a military town with 2 Marine Corps installations located in the Jacksonville area.
-Cost of living is relatively low and housing prices have come down due to the Marine Corps downsizing.
+Jacksonville is predominately a military town with multiple Marine Corps installations located in the Jacksonville area.
+Cost of living is relatively low and housing prices have remained steady recently.

 We have very low property taxes.
 Located near many beautiful beaches on the Atlantic Ocean, MCAS New River is a very desirable location.
 The base information phone number is 910-451-1113.
 There is no longer a base operator; an automated recording refers callers to a website for a complete listing of phone numbers: http://www.lejeune.marines.mil.
 Click on Resources located on the right side of the page for the Phone Directory.